louisefleischer/Matlab_Introduction/2_Hello_Cow_World.md

 I am having a lovely time with this project of ours.
 I do have a somewhat important questions however.
 I think that there is a bit of uncertainty as to what it is that is supposed to be entered into either the terminal or Matlab vis a vis text/codes that you want EXACTLY copied.
 As a result, I think we should establish a method to distinguish as it is unclear.
 Should things going in always be surrounded by words on either side to establish start and stop i.e. meuh text’text’disp(text) meuh

 I don’t know if the initial (`) that is before the disp and the one after is supposed to be included, or if that is exactly intended to do what meuh … meuh does above.
 After reading some compiling errors I am assuming it does, so I suppose you can just confirm this for me!

+## Master Cow's answer

+The (`) sign is used as a specific formatting tool for the .md file that we are currently writing in.
+If you look at the document directly in the github.com, you will see how the page formating works.
+In further exercises, I will be directly sharing some matlab code with you and all those bugs should go away.